Animorphs: Publication

 Each book in the series revolved around a given event during the war waged between the Animorphs and the invading Yeerks.
-Within a year and a half after the first book was published, the series had close to ten million copies in print, with Scholastic claiming a "stronger initial sell-in", than any of its other series up to that time.
+Within a year and a half after the first book was published, the series had close to ten million copies in print, with Scholastic claiming a "stronger initial sell-in" than any of its other series up to that time.
 The series debut was preceded by a large marketing campaign which included posters on buildings, giveaway items in bookstores, and ads on Nickelodeon TV.

 American editions

-In the United States, the books were most popular as A5-sized paperback volumes, and were usually between 150 and 200 pages long, divided into just under thirty chapters.
+In the United States, the books were most popular as A5-sized paperback volumes.
+They were usually between 150 and 200 pages long, divided into just under 30 chapters.

-The front covers featured images of the narrating Animorph undergoing the various stages of one of the morphs from the story, with a few exceptions (noted in each book's article).
+The front covers featured images of the narrating Animorph undergoing the various stages of one of the morphs from the story, with a few exceptions.
 Behind the morphing character were images of clouds and skies, which became more colorful and elaborate as the series progressed.
 All the covers of the regular series books had a small cutout over part of the full morph's anatomy, revealing a computer-generated illustration on the first page, which was printed on glossy paper.
 The illustration shared the image of the full morph with the front cover, but placed within an environment from the story.
-The book spines repeated the narrating character's face from the front cover, and the spine color changed with every new episode, resulting in a very colorful collection when viewed from any angle.
+The book spines repeated the narrating character's face from the front cover, and the spine color changed with every new book, resulting in a very colorful collection when viewed from any angle.
 A small excerpt from one of the book's chapters was printed on the inside of every front cover.

-As of the eighth book, The Alien, the Animorphs logo, the author's name, and the book's title were printed in glossy, metallic-look ink, rather than the flat colors that had been used for the first seven books.
+As of the eighth book, The Alien, the Animorphs logo, the author's name, and the book's title were printed in glossy, metallic-looking ink, rather than the flat colors that had been used for the first seven books.
 In addition, the author's name and book title were surrounded by solid black rectangles.
 The majority of the books in the series were printed only in "metallic-ink editions".
 All further reprintings of the first seven books had this treatment applied to them as well.